Pizza Hut: Branding

+Logo evolution

 Concept

-Pizza Hut is split into several different restaurant formats: the original family-style dine-in locations; storefront delivery and carry-out locations; and hybrid locations that have carry-out, delivery, and dine-in options.
-Some full-size Pizza Hut locations have a lunch buffet, with "all-you-can-eat" pizza, salad, desserts, and breadsticks, and a pasta bar.
-Pizza Hut has other business concepts independent of the store type.

-In 1975, Pizza Hut began testing concepts with Applegate's Landing.
-These restaurants had exteriors that looked like Colonial Style houses and had eclectic interiors featuring a truck with a salad bar in the bed.
-The chain offered much of the same Italian-American fare, such as pizza and pasta dishes with some additions like hamburgers and bread pudding.
-Applegate's Landing went defunct in the mid-1980s except for one location in McPherson, Kansas that closed in fall, 1995.
+In 1975, Pizza Hut began testing concepts with Applegate's Landing. with restaurants that featured Colonial-style exteriors and eclectic interiors that included a truck with a salad bar in the bed.
+The chain offered much of the same pizza and pasta dishes, with some additions like hamburgers and bread pudding.
+Applegate's Landing went defunct in the mid-1980s except for one location in McPherson, Kansas, that closed in late 1995.